Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 When you’re a skilled email copywriter, you can profit from every email you send, whether you’re educating your audience or announcing a product launch.
 It’s all about building trust from the beginning and making good use of your subscribers’ time.

 Pro Tip: After you write an email for your subscribers, let it sit for 24 hours.
-Then go back and read it.
-You’ll come to the email with fresh eyes, which will allow you to be more critical of your own work.
+Then, go back and read it.
+You’ll come to the email with fresh eyes, allowing you to be more critical of your work.

 Plus, you’ll be more likely to spot those insidious grammar and spelling mistakes that slip into even the best copywriters’ work.
 Even professional copywriters should always perform a grammar check on their work before sending it to a client.